ethan-wit/ethan-wit.github.io/angular/angular.md

 This will create a new directory with three files: Typescript, HTML, and CSS.
 All three files will be specific to the Component.
 It will also declare the Component in module.ts.

-### Directory Structure

-The flow of information between Components and finally to the user can be confusing.
-Something to remember is that single-page applications are meant to display series of information to users, without having the user request and load new HTML files.
-The index.html file is the HTML file; it declares the HTML tag, head tag, and body tag.
-It also has a tag called app-root. app-root is the selector for the root Component, called AppComponent.
-Within the app.component.html file, which is the HTML template associated with this root Component, there is generally a router-outlet tag.
-The router-outlet tag displays child Components of the root (aka parent) Component, based on your routing configuration.
-Routing is discussed [below](#routing).
-The app.component.html file may also have a nav-bar tag above the router-outlet tag, which will place a navigation bar at the top of app.component.html (and thus index.html if there are no tags above app-root), regardless of which child Component is being displayed.

 ### Serving an Angular app

 Serve an Angular app by executing the below in the Angular CLI: